tanandy/galaxie-clans/README.md

 * **FIREWALL** ``OPNSense`` -
 * **VPN** ``OPNSense`` -

 Once upon a time, this project was hosted on a ancient platform called GitHub.
 Then came the Buyer.
 The Buyer bought GitHub, willing to rule over its community.
-I was not to sell, so here is the new home of "https://github.com/Tuuux/galaxie".
+We were not to sell, so here is the new home of "https://github.com/Tuuux/galaxie".

 Ansible toolbox aimed at managing a set of Debian servers.
 Originaly written for managing a Home Network with external services.